C-Spine MRI Scan (July 2020)

 The BMI scan was followed closely by my GP's referral for a neurological examination at the Royal London Hospital ('RLH' – a part of Bart's & the London NHS Foundation Trust).
 The scan performed at RLH was initially scheduled by the first neurologist I saw there as: "MRI Whole Spine, MRI Shoulder Lt."; and this is reflected in the letter received from the MRI Dept. notifying me of the scan appointment (see: MRI appointment letter – 21/08/2015).
 However, the scan actually performed on 11/09/2015 avoided to make a dedicated scan of the left shoulder (the scan is restricted to the width of the spinal column only – i.e., to the "Whole Spine" element of the original schedule), in spite of the fact that "MRI Shoulder Lt." had clearly been part of the request made by the first neurologist, and had been initially scheduled by the MRI Dept. in its letter to me.
 There is no available explanation for why the scan had avoided the area of the left shoulder, as requested by the first neurologist, and promised in the appointment letter.
 That specific part of the request must therefore have been deliberately excluded by the positive intervention of someone in a senior position either at the Neurology Dept. or within RLH, following the letter to me from the MRI Dept. of 21/08/2015.
 There had however been no further discussion between anyone at RLH and myself between the date of my first appointment and the date of the scan procedure.

-The only problems reported by RLH Neurology Dept. relate to mild age-related degenerative changes in the cervical discs, reported as: "narrowing of the left C6 and right C7 neural foramina", in addition to "some minor lumbar facet degeneration".
+I received no textual report from RLH Neurology Dept. following the scan procedure, but within the electronic report included within the scan the only problems reported relate to mild age-related degenerative changes in the cervical discs, reported as: “narrowing of the left C6 and right C7 neural foramina”, in addition to “some minor lumbar facet degeneration”.

 The refusal of further physical assessment/treatment in the UK